Wojcicki Online Journalism Program

 ELECTIVE COURSE

-J112 Intro to Podcasting
+J112 Audio Podcasting

 During the last decade, led by expert journalists reporting for audio news productions such as Code Switch, Serial, and This American Life, podcasts have exploded in popularity, amassing huge national audiences and emerging as a captivating and influential new form of journalism.
 This course is designed to give students a look at reasons behind the success of podcasts, help them develop or sharpen their skills at developing podcasts, and train them to pitch podcast ideas to established producers.